 It was befitting that the two renowned Belgian riders Patrick Sercu and Eddie Marckx should win the Skol Indoor Six Day International Cycle Race held in their own country this year.

-It was befitting that the two renowned Belgian riders Patrick Sercu and Eddie Marckx should win the Skol Indoor Six Day International Cycle Race held in their own country this year.
+Background: It was befitting that the two renowned Belgian riders Patrick Sercu and Eddie Marckx should win the Skol Indoor Six Day International Cycle Race held in their own country this year.
 The event, held in Ghent, Belgium, finished on Sunday (23 November).

 Sercu is known as the fastest cyclist in the world -- he once rode an unpaced kilometre inside the minute.
 Merckx has won the Tour de France five times.